fyneworks/multifile/README.md

 ##Overview

-This jQuery Multiple File Selection Plugin ($.MultiFile) is a non-obstrusive and crucially **non-opinionated** plugin for jQuery that helps your users easily multiple files for upload.
-It helps you implement a basic interface to improve the file selection experience of your users.
-It also provides 3 simple methods of validation: accepted extensions, number of files and total size.
+MultiFile ($.MultiFile) is a non-obstrusive and crucially **non-opinionated** plugin for jQuery that helps your users easily select multiple files for upload.

+It helps you implement a basic interface to improve the file selection experience of your users whilst providing you, the developer, with 3 simple methods of validation: accepted extensions, number of files and total size.

 ---